magicleap/developer-portal-docs/docs/guides/unity/getting-started/unity-simple-interaction.md

 This document provides step-by-step instructions on how to create a cube that can be selected, grabbed and manipulated using Unity's [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.4/manual/index.html) and the sample scene created in the [Building a Simple App](/docs/guides/unity/getting-started/unity-building-simple-app.md) guide.

-By the end of this guide, developers should have a better understanding on how to use the XR Grab Interactable script to allow Magic Leap 2 users to interact with gameobjects in the scene.
+The Unity XR Interaction Toolkit (XRI) package provides developers with general XR interactions and scene understanding.
+This tutorial will apply the XRI XR Grab Interactable script to a cube, turning it into a grabbable object that can be picked up by the user's controller and respond to controller hover behaviors by changing its color when the controller hovers, selects and deselects the cube.
+By the end of this guide, developers should have a better understanding on how to use the XR Grab Interactable script to allow Magic Leap 2 users to interact with GameObjects in the scene.

 ## Prerequisites